Pill-checks – NHS requirements

 Women obtaining repeat supplies of oral contraception online, are usually required to confirm that they have had their regular pill-check and that they will keep their GPs informed.
 Dr Fox online clinic has a system in place for informing GPs and will not supply repeat contraception to women who fail to provide GP contact details.

 There is an increase in the risk of thrombosis (blood clots) in women taking pills containing oestrogen, particularly if they are overweight and/or smoke.
-Some of these women are best switched to a mini pill, which contains a low dose of progesterone, as opposed to standard combined contraceptive pills which contain oestrogen and progesterone.
+Some of these women are best switched to a progestogen only pill, which contain a low dose of progestogen, as opposed to standard combined contraceptive pills which contain oestrogen and progestogen.

-Some women take contraceptive pills primarily for symptoms control, rather than for contraception.
+Some women take contraceptive pills primarily for symptom control, rather than for contraception.
 Irregular periods can usually be regulated by a pill.
-Acne in women sometimes improves with pills such as Dianette.
+Acne in women sometimes improves with some of the combined pills.
 Both symptoms are often found in women who have polycystic ovary syndrome.
 This is a relatively common condition associated with irregular periods, acne, weight gain and reduced fertility.

 Alternative contraceptive methods